Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 Albert Hall Museum

-Albert Museum Jaipur was built in honour of Albert Edward (King Edward VII), who visited Jaipur along with Queen Victoria in 1876.
+Albert Museum Jaipur was built in honor of Albert Edward (King Edward VII), who visited Jaipur along with Queen Victoria in 1876.
 The museum houses one of the six Egyptian mummies present in India.

 From the Indo-Saracenic architecture to the ancient collections of pottery, utensils, weaponry, etc., this place is a candy store for history buffs.
 Located in Ram Niwas Garden, this place has hundreds of pigeons during the day and marvellously lights up during the night.